 Evaluation of faculty for appointment and promotion is described in the section on CFRs 2.8 and 2.9.
 Evaluation includes confidential peer review.
 The procedures are described in Chapter 2 of our Faculty Handbook.
 These reviews also include teaching evaluations, and letters from students and alumni providing evaluations of the faculty candidate’s work as a teacher and advisor.

 There are also rigorous review procedures for the appointment of academic staff.
 These are outlined in Chapter 6 of the Faculty Handbook.

 We have an extensive system of course evaluation designed to provide feedback to instructors about their teaching and to students about the content of each course.

 3.3 The institution maintains appropriate and sufficiently supported faculty and staff development activities designed to improve teaching, learning, and assessment of learning outcomes.

 Stanford has two central offices whose purpose is to support and develop our faculty.
-As described above, the Office of the Vice Provost for Faculty Development and Diversity provides orientation for new faculty; leadership workshops for department chairs, and special programs for junior faculty and women faculty.
+As described above, the Office of Faculty Development provides orientation for new faculty; leadership workshops for department chairs, and special programs for junior faculty and women faculty.